• Posted on

 🌍 A Sustainable & Creative Approach

-Dyeing raffia with natural ingredients is more than just an aesthetic gesture.
+Dyeing raffia with natural ingredients is much more than an aesthetic gesture.
 It affirms an artisanal approach that respects the environment, while reconnecting with deeply rooted textile traditions.
 Whether you opt for a luminous yellow, a mysterious blue, or a shade of your own creation, each dyed fiber becomes a living work of art.
 Wear nature with you!

 🍃 Bonus Video: Dyeing Naturally with Avocado Skins